annanay25/annanay25.github.io/_posts/2019-06-29-contributing-to-open-source.md

 - Finally, finding the perfect project is a myth — just start contributing!
 Having said that, there are some factors to consider while picking a project that make the overall contributor experience enjoyable.
 Evaluate the project roadmap, the skills you expect to pick up as you contribute to the project, and ensure a friendly, open community.

 All the best on your journey in open source!
-If you’re looking for a good project to start, do check out Jaeger (https://github.com/jaegertracing/jaeger)!
+If you’re looking for a good project to start, do check out [Jaeger](https://github.com/jaegertracing/jaeger)!

 _This was originally [posted on Medium](https://medium.com/@annanay25/fixing-the-cold-start-in-open-source-contribution-4f61eb09c201) in Jun 2019_